-We are covered by the Privacy Amendment (Enhancing Privacy Protection) Act which details a number of Australian Privacy Principles (APPs), which set out standards for the collection, use, disclosure and handling of personal information.
+Gow Gates Insurance Brokers Pty Ltd and its associated entities (we, our, us) are covered by the Privacy Amendment (Enhancing Privacy Protection) Act which details a number of Australian Privacy (APPs), which set out standards for the collection, use, disclosure and handling of personal information.
 It also deals with how you can complain about a breach of the Privacy Laws and how you can access the personal information we hold and how to have that information corrected.
 Our aim is to both support and ensure compliance with these principles.
 Further information on privacy in Australia may be obtained by visiting the website of the Office of the Australian Information Commissioner at www.oaic.gov.au.

 Personal information is essentially information or an opinion about a living individual whose identity is apparent or can reasonably be ascertained from the information or opinion.